 Lyrics are a great way to pick up new phrases and words.
 Find a song that you like.
 You can give Terremoto by Anitta and Kevinho a go if you don't know where to start.
 Your first task is to listen — a lot!
 What words do you understand already?
 What do you think you know?
 What do you need to find out?
 Listen as many times as you can stand then find the lyrics on a site like Letras and listen again.
 What did you get right?
 What did you mishear?

 Finally, when you are comfortable with the lyrics and think you have a decent translation, check your lyrics against those on a site like Lyrics Translate to see how you did.
 This is a great way to perfect pronunciation while picking up new vocabulary and learning colloquialisms and phrases.

 One of the easiest ways to pick up the lyrics of a song is to read them while you are listening.
-Thanks to the beautiful YouTubers who create these videos for you, there is a huge amount of music already available; you just need to choose some!
-We like O Sol by Vitor Kley; here it is as a lyric video so you can turn your living room into a private karaoke session as you sing along.
+Thanks to the beautiful YouTubers who create these videos for you, there is a huge amount of music already available.
+You just need to choose your favourite!
+For example, we like O Sol by Vitor Kley.
+Here it is as a lyric video so you can turn your living room into a private karaoke session as you sing along.

 It is always best to find popular songs to practise with since this tends to mean more lyric videos and therefore means more accurate translations so you can be sure of what it is you're reading.
 If you are lucky you might even find some with English translations to help you out.
 Whether that be videos with English subtitles or beautiful translated covers like this one, there is so much to discover!